Estimation of functional diversity and species traits from ecological monitoring data

+One of the main motivations for the present work was our desire to eventually gain a deeper understanding of the dynamics of complex metacommunities.
+The trait axes that the proposed method infers can be interpreted as dynamical variables at the community level.
+Given sufficient data, we may eventually be able to infer also the equations that capture the dynamics directly at this level.

-The accuracy of the estimated functional diversity should increase with increasing number of observations.
-This property makes it attractive to combine multiple datasets, and perhaps even all available high quality monitoring data to estimate species similarity.
-Different monitoring datasets should be relatively easy to fuse at this level, because only comparisons within samples from the same dataset need to be made, though different naming conventions may pose a problem.
-Nevertheless one could envision creating an aggregate similarity matrix for phytoplankton that takes a large number of data sets into account.
-Diffusion mapping such a matrix could effectively provide a functional diversity standard that can be used to quickly map the functional diversity of samples on a fixed scale.
+The accuracy of the results should increase with the number of observations, which makes it attractive to combine multiple, and perhaps even all available, datasets for a given group of species.
+Different monitoring datasets should be relatively easy to fuse at this level, because only comparisons within samples from the same dataset need to be made.
+In the future, a diffusion map based on a large-scale aggregation of many different monitoring datasets could effectively provide a functional diversity standard that can be used to quickly map the functional diversity of samples on a fixed scale.